-Field Explanation Operating system version and date The version and release date of the system (upper-left corner of the screen).
-Server server name on network tree name The name of the server and the eDirectoryTM tree name.
-Utilization Average of the server's total processing capacity that was used during the last second (default update interval), expressed as a percentage.
+Field Explanation Operating system version and date The version and release date of the system (upper- left corner of the screen).
+Server server name on network tree name The name of the server and the eDirectory $^{\text{TM}}$ tree name.

+Field Explanation Utilization Average of the server's total processing capacity that was used during the last second (default update interval), expressed as a percentage.
 The remainder is spent in the idle loop process.
 On a uniprocessor server, this value reflects processor utilization.
 On a multiprocessor server, this value is the average utilization of all active processors.
-For utilization information about individual processors, select MONITOR Available Options > Kernel > Processors.
-This utilization value will reflect the changes in system configuration as they occur, such as an NLM TM program being loaded or unloaded, or a volume being mounted or dismounted.

-Field Explanation Server Up Time Time elapsed since the server was most recently started.
+For utilization information about individual processors, select Monitor Available Options > Kernel > Processors.
+This utilization value will reflect the changes in system configuration as they occur, such as an NLM [TM] program being loaded or unloaded, or a volume being mounted or dismounted.
+Server Up Time Time elapsed since the server was most recently started.
 This value is displayed in the format DD:HH:MM:SS (days:hours:minutes:seconds).
 Use this information to detect power failures or to determine whether an intruder brought down the server.
 Online Processors The number of enabled and active processors.
 Original Cache Buffers The original size of the cache buffer pool, which is the number of cache buffers available when the server is booted.
-All memory not used to load NetWare $^{\circledR}$ (code plus loader) is assigned to the cache buffer pool.
+All memory not used to load NetWare [®] (code plus loader) is assigned to the cache buffer pool.
 Memory is borrowed from this pool as needed.
 The default size of a cache buffer is a 4096-byte memory page.
 Total Cache Buffers The number of cache buffers currently available for file caching after allocating memory for NetWare.
 This number decreases as modules are loaded or memory is allocated in other ways.
 A minimum parameter controls when the server cannot continue to allocate file cache buffers.
 An alert can be set to report when the number of cache buffers approaches this limit.
-See SET "File Caching Parameters" on page 237 for a description of these parameters.
+See Table 16, "File Caching Parameters for the Traditional File System," on page 204 for a description of these parameters.
 You can set these parameter values in MONITOR Available Options > Server Parameters > File Caching Parameters.
 You can also use the SET utility.
 The Disk Cache Utilization option provides additional file cache buffer statistics for assessing RAM.